liogiladi/zoop-lang/README.md

 ```

 > **Zoops don't create scopes!**
-> Upon exacting the zoop, the arguments are injected to the De Stack in the global scope and tossed out when the block ends.
+> Upon exacting the zoop, the arguments are injected to a new context in the De Stack in the global scope and are tossed out when the block ends.
 >
 > **Zoop's parameters must be immutable**
 > That's how it is mates.